AdriaanMusschoot/Pacman/README.md

 An issue I ran into is that the eating sound of pacman didn't perfectly loop upon eating one of the pick ups.
 So I modified the soundeffect class of the engine so that I could pause and play.
 If pacman then hasn't eaten after a while it will stop making the soundeffect and start playing it again once it picks up another one.

+The game is not yet finished but its main goal was to prove that 'Amugen' the game engine worked.